jschrier/blog/_posts/2022-11-25-Publication-quality-figures.md

 Tags: mathematica, figures
 ---

-Some things that I have found useful in generating figures for scientific publications.
+Some things that I have found useful in generating figures for scientific publications (single column width, inset labelling, etc.)

 ```mathematica
 (* initialization *)